qlack/QLACK-Base-Application/README.md

   cookie-name: COOKIE-TOKEN # the name of the cookie
   cookie-timer: 60 # per seconds, the timer for keeping old cookies alive for multiple requests
   cookie-cache-clean-timer: 0 * * ? * * # the scheduler where we clean cache from non-valid cookies
   login-path: '/**/users/auth'
   logout-path: '/**/users/logout'
 ```

 Ensure these configurations are in place for the filter to function correctly.

 ## Angular unit tests

-There are 25 Angular unit tests as examples to demostrate testing for Components and Services.
-The unit tests are the files with naming ending with .spec.ts.
+There are 25 Angular unit tests as examples to demonstrate testing for Components and Services.
+The unit tests are the
+files with naming ending with .spec.ts.
 You can find the tests at folders "login", "logout", "employee".
 The unit tests are using Jasmine and Karma.
-All the configurations to use Jasmine and Karma are located inside the karma.conf.js file.
+All the configurations to use Jasmine and Karma are located inside the
+karma.conf.js file.
 Open a terminal in qlack-base-application-ui folder
 and run the unit tests by typing the command "npm run test".

 ### Karma unit tests report

 The report of unit tests will be as shown in the screenshot.
 ![](doc/10.png)

 ### Karma code coverage report

 In the same terminal you can run the command "npm run karma_coverage" to get the code coverage.
 The report of code coverage will be as shown in the screenshot.
 ![](doc/11.png)
-The karma code coverage module will also create a code coverage report which you will find it in the path "coverage/qlack_base_application_ui".
+The karma code coverage module will also create a code coverage report which you will find it in the path "
+coverage/qlack_base_application_ui".
 The html report of the code coverage will be as shown in the screenshot.
 ![](doc/12.png)

 ## Springboot Backend

-There 16 unit tests for the Backend. **Jacoco** plugin for code coverage is also included in the pom.xml.
+There are 16 unit tests for the Backend. **Jacoco** plugin for code coverage is also included in the pom.xml.